-In our first post in our ethical shopping series, we rounded up several clothing brands made in the United States, mostly startups and small and/or independent labels.
-In part two, we shared a list of mainstream, more widely available workwear brands that sell clothing made in North America or Europe.
+In our first post in our ethical shopping series, we rounded up several clothing brands made in the United States, mostly startups and small and/or independent labels, and in part two, we shared a list of mainstream, more widely available workwear brands that sell clothing made in North America or Europe.
 Today we’re looking at clothing that’s fair trade certified, as well as clothing not officially considered fair trade but produced more responsibly or ethically than the average brand.

-Of course, when a brand makes admirable claims like those, we as shoppers must simply take their word for it — but I would rather give my business to a company that explicitly details their (supposed) commitment to ethical labor practices and fair trade than to one who doesn’t say a word about its products’ origins or production.
-(Pictured: Brooks Brothers Wool Stretch Small Windowpane Circle Skirt, $168.)
+Of course, when a brand makes admirable claims like those, we as shoppers simply have to take their word for it — but I would rather give my business to a company that states that it’s committed to ethical labor practices and fair trade than to one who doesn’t say a word about its products’ origins or production.
+(Pictured: Brooks Brothers Stretch Wool Sheath Dress, $158.)

 That said, here are several brands that engage in fair trade:

-- Indigenous: A B Corporation, this California-based company’s clothing — made solely from natural fibers and with environmentally-friendly dyes — is entirely produced through fair trade in South America.
+- Indigenous: Certified as a B Corporation, this California-based company’s clothing — made solely from natural fibers and with environmentally-friendly dyes — is produced through fair trade in South America.
 The styles are mostly suited to business casual and casual/creative dress codes.

 - Nomads Clothing: A member of the Ethical Fashion Forum and the British Association of Fair Trade Shops, this UK company’s offerings are produced in line with fair trade policies.
 Much of the clothing, which is made from organic cotton and colored with eco-friendly dyes, is work-appropriate, although most of it would be best for business casual and casual/creative offices.

-- Noonday Collection: A member of the Fair Trade Federation, this company sources its products from artisan businesses in 13 countries.
-It doesn’t sell clothing but offers jewelry and accessories, some work-appropriate.
+- Noonday Collection: A member of the Fair Trade Federation, this company sources its products from 29 artisan businesses in 12 countries.
+It offers jewelry, scarves, and bags, some of which are office-appropriate.

 - Ten Thousand Villages: The only nonprofit organization on our list, Ten Thousand Villages — which was founded in 1946 — has hundreds of brick-and-mortar stores as well as an online storefront.
-A founding member of the World Fair Trade Organization, it holds fair trade partnerships in 38 countries in Asia, Africa, Latin America, and the Middle East.
-It doesn’t sell any clothing but offers jewelry (statement necklaces, etc.) and accessories as well as gifts and home items.
-(Canadian customers should use this link to order.)
+A member of the World Fair Trade Organization, the company holds fair trade partnerships with artisans around the world and is committed to environmentally-friendly practices.
+It offers jewelry (tending toward statement pieces) and accessories (as well as gifts and home items).

 Imported But Ethically-Made Clothing (may not be “fair trade”)

-- Accompany: Accompany’s website tells customers that their mission is to “ensure our merchandise meets the standards in at least one of these three key areas,” which is followed by images labeled “artisan made,” “fair trade,” and “philanthropic.”
-Much of it is too casual for the office (low-cut shirts, short dresses, crop tops, etc.), but there are some workwear possibilities, including some jewelry and scarves.
+- Accompany: The website for this Certified B Corporation tells customers that its mission is to “ensure our merchandise meets the standards in at least one of these three key areas” — the three being “artisan made,” “fair trade,” and “philanthropic.”
+Much of Accompany’s offerings are too casual for the office, but there are some workwear possibilities, including some jewelry and scarves.

-- Ethica: This NYC company’s website offers a short list of ethically-produced brands (sent to you via free carbon-neutral shipping) and lets you shop by category: sustainable, made in the U.S.A., trade not aid, handcrafted, and vegan.
-Its detailed explanations for each category are here.
-Much of the clothing isn’t work-appropriate (sleeveless hoodies, graphic tees, crop tops, short hemlines, etc.), but you can find office-wearable shoes, scarves, and jewelry on the site.
+- Ethica: This NYC company’s website offers clothing and beauty products from ethically-produced, environmentally-friendly brands and lets you shop by category: sustainable, made in the U.S.A., trade not aid, handcrafted, and vegan.
+(Its detailed explanations for each category are here.)
+Much of the clothing isn’t work-appropriate, but many of the shoes and bags are.

-- St. John: According to the company’s corporate responsibility page, St. John’s business partners are monitored for fair labor practices and compliance with local environmental laws as well as adherence to its own strict code of conduct.
+- St. John: St. John’s corporate responsibility page states that its business partners are monitored for humane and ethical business practices and compliance with labor and environmental laws as well as adherence to the company’s own strict code of conduct.
 The company’s auditors also look for risks of human trafficking, forced labor, and child labor

-- You can see which companies are members of the Ethical Trade Initiative (and what that entails) on their website; a few examples are ASOS, Boden, Burberry, and Eileen Fisher.
-That’s not a guarantee that you can trust all of their clothing is ethically made, but at least you’ll know they’re working on it.
+- You can see which companies are members of the Ethical Trade Initiative (and find out what that entails) on their website.
+A few examples are ASOS, Boden, Burberry, Gap, H&M, Hobbs, and Reiss.
+That’s not a guarantee that you can trust all of the companies’ clothing is ethically made, but at least you’ll know they’re working on it.

 - Fair Trade sites: Fair Trade USA, Fair Trade International, Fair Trade Federation.
 You can also search Nordstrom specifically for “fair trade” items (just don’t expect to find any workwear).